-Cook pasta according to package directions.
-Meanwhile, brown your butter.
+STEP #1: Cook pasta according to package directions.
+Meanwhile, brown the butter.

-In a stainless steel skillet or pot, heat butter over medium heat, As butter melts, it will foam slightly.
+STEP #2: In a stainless steel skillet or pot, heat butter over medium heat, As butter melts, it will foam slightly.
 Continue to cook until you notice little brown bits forming at the bottom of the pan.
 Stir the butter or shake the pan and continue cooking until the butter is a tan color and has a nutty aroma.
+Skim foam off of the top as it cooks.
 Remove from heat and set it on a cool surface because it will continue to cook in the pan.

-Strain your pasta and return it to the pasta pot.
-Pour browned butter over the top and sprinkle with mizithra cheese.
+STEP #3: Strain your pasta and return it to the pasta pot.
+Pour browned butter over the top and sprinkle with mizithra cheese and romano.
 Toss to combine.
 Season to taste with fresh cracked pepper and kosher salt.